 ' Copyright 2001 All rights reserved

-' Copies styles from stylesheet global template to active document
+' Copies select styles from stylesheet global template to active document

 ' Declare variables